Santa Cruz Island: Early history

 Archaeological investigations indicate that Santa Cruz Island has been occupied for at least 10,000 years.
 It was known as Limuw (place of the sea) or Michumash in the Chumash language.
 The Chumash people who lived on the island developed a highly complex society dependent on marine harvest, craft specialization, and trade with the mainland population.
+The Chumash constructed shell mounds across the island, including a 4 m deep mound at Prisoners Harbor, and El Montón, a 44000 m2 mound on the western shore.
+Constructed between 6,000 and 2,500 BCE, El Montón probably began as a simple shell midden made mostly of California Mussel and red abalone shells, but grew over time as feasting and other ceremonial events continued adding to the mound's size - eventually reaching 8 m in height.
+Over 50 houses, a sweat lodge, other structures were constructed on El Montón, which probably served as a major ceremonial site given its prominence over the surrounding area and hundreds of high-status burials.
 Juan Rodríguez Cabrillo first observed the island in 1542, later estimated to be inhabited by 2,000 to 3,000 Chumash on the three northern Channel Islands, with 11 villages on Santa Cruz.

 In 1602, Sebastián Vizcaíno led the last Spanish expedition to California.
 His map named Santa Cruz Island the Isla de Gente Barbuda (island of the bearded people).
 Between 1602 and 1769, no recorded European contact with the island existed.
 Finally, in 1769, the land-and-sea expedition of Don Gaspar de Portolà reached Santa Cruz Island.
 Traveling with him were Father Juan González Vizcaíno and Father Francisco Palóu.
 Father Palóu wrote of Father Vizcaíno's visit to the Santa Cruz village of Xaxas, that the missionaries on the ship went ashore and "they were well received by the heathen and presented with fish, in return for which the Indians were given some strings of beads."